m3g/ComplexMixtures.jl/docs/src/updating_scripts.md

 ## Group contributions syntax

 The syntax to computing group contributions is improved.
-Previusly, the `contrib` or `contributions` functions required three somewhat redundant parameters.
+Previously, the `contrib` or `contributions` functions required three somewhat redundant parameters.
 - Before:
 The call to `contributions` required 3 parameters: the `Selection` structure,